Amber Bihon Guisado – Price, Calories, Nutrition Facts, Allergen Info & Authentic Filipino Recipe Philippines 2026

 Protein Options (Choose one or more, if using) :

 - Breast chicken without bones and skin(one at least).
-It can be replaced with a remaining roasted chicken
+It can be replaced with the remaining roasted chicken

 - 1/2 pound of ground pork